sarahmarshy/pgen_definitions/README.md

 This repository defines definitions for targets and mcus.
 They are used to set proper data in the tools.

-Since pgen v0.7, there's import command, please refer to project generator repository to find out more about how to get the mcu definition file.
-The idea is to provide a project which has defined MCU.
-Pgen will import required data and creates mcu definition yaml file.

 ### Target